aireilly/adoc-to-gdoc-review/README.md

 iconsdir=/home/aireilly/icons
 ```

 That's it!
 The script should now be ready to use.

 ## Getting started

-To generate a review doc of any assembly or module, open a shell prompt and run `gdoc-review <asciidoc_file>`.
+Open a shell prompt and run `gdoc-review <asciidoc_file>`.
+You can run the script for modules or assemblies.
 For example:

 ```
 $ gdoc-review modules/ztp-cluster-provisioning.adoc
 ```

-Follow the link to open the generated Google doc.
+Follow the link to open the generated Google Doc.
+Open the output file in Google Docs to begin the review.

 **Note:** Every run of `gdoc-review` overwrites the previous output.